 1. Leave your devices at home.

-You may want to consider leaving your devices at home when you travel to high-risk countries, and instead borrow a Travel Loaner Kit provided through a joint program sponsored by the Information Security Office and IT Services.
+You may want to consider leaving your devices at home when you travel to high-risk countries, and instead borrow a Travel Loaner Kit (available to faculty and staff) provided through a joint program sponsored by the Information Security Office and IT Services.
 There is no charge and it is the safest way to keep your data secure.
 Submit your request at least one week prior to your departure.
 If you need a phone, use a device you don’t need to use again: a loaner phone borrowed in country, an unlocked phone with a local SIM card, or a phone you buy or rent at the airport or hotel when you arrive are all good options.

 2. Limit the data you take with you.